Hubs-Foundation/hubs/CONTRIBUTING.md

     Lists all connected devices.
 The -l flag will list device specific details, one of which should be: `model:Quest`

     `adb -s model:Quest reverse tcp:8080 tcp:8080`
+    `adb reverse tcp:8080 tcp:8080`
-    This command routes all port 8080 requests from the Quest device to port 8080 on your local web server
+    This command routes all port 8080 requests from the Quest device to port 8080 on your local web server.
+The first one is if you want to do things wirelessly, while the second is a quicker (albeit tethered) solution that is less prone to the error below.

     If you encounter the following error:
     adb: error: more than one device/emulator